Granuloma

-A granuloma is an aggregation of macrophages (along with other cells) that forms in response to chronic inflammation.
+A granuloma (pl. granulomata) is an aggregation of macrophages (along with other cells) that forms in response to chronic inflammation.
 This occurs when the immune system attempts to isolate foreign substances that it is otherwise unable to eliminate.
 Such substances include infectious organisms including bacteria and fungi, as well as other materials such as foreign objects, keratin, and suture fragments.

 Definition

 In pathology, a granuloma is an organized collection of macrophages.

 In medical practice, doctors occasionally use the term granuloma in its more literal meaning: "a small nodule".
 Since a small nodule can represent any tissue from a harmless nevus to a malignant tumor, this use of the term is not very specific.
 Examples of this use of the term granuloma are the lesions known as vocal cord granuloma (known as contact granuloma), pyogenic granuloma, and intubation granuloma, all of which are examples of granulation tissue, not granulomas.
 "Pulmonary hyalinizing granuloma" is a lesion characterized by keloid-like fibrosis in the lung and is not granulomatous.
 Similarly, radiologists often use the term granuloma when they see a calcified nodule on X-ray or CT scan of the chest.
 They make this assumption since granulomas usually contain calcium, although the cells that form a granuloma are too tiny to be seen by a radiologist.
 The most accurate use of the term granuloma requires a pathologist to examine surgically removed and stained (specially colored) tissue under a microscope.

 Macrophages, specifically histiocytes, are the cells that define a granuloma.
 They often fuse to form multinucleated Langhans giant cells.
 The macrophages in granulomas are often referred to as "epithelioid", referring to the vague resemblance of these macrophages to epithelial cells.
 Epithelioid macrophages differ from ordinary macrophages in that they have elongated nuclei that often resemble the sole of a slipper or shoe.
 They also have larger nuclei than ordinary macrophages, and their cytoplasm is typically pinker when stained with eosin.
 These changes are thought to be a consequence of "activation" of the macrophage by the offending antigen.